mathisbukowski/Init/README.md

 ### And that's it !

 ## Contributing
-Contributions are welcome !
+Contributions are welcome!
 Please fork the repository and create a pull request to contribute.
 ## Authors

 - Mathis Bukowski